 It is a short tutorial about how to select multiple classes of HTML elements with CSS.

-We can select use class selector or id selectors, But sometimes, we want to force to use class selector, example explains how to select multiple classes in CSS/HTML.
+We can select use class selectors or id selectors, But sometimes, we want to force to use class selectors, example explains how to select multiple classes in CSS/HTML.

 Let’s have a div class with multiple CSS class names.